 ** Subject to change**

 The Civil Society Policy Forum (CSPF) is open only to CSO representatives who have been accredited to the 2019 Annual Meetings through online registration.
-Registration for civil society representatives is open from July 22, 2019 to September 30, 2019.
-We encourage all CSO representatives to apply for registration as soon as possible.
+Registration for civil society representatives was open from July 22, 2019 to September 30, 2019.
+CSO representatives were encouraged to apply for registration as soon as possible.

 Registration and participation in the CSPF is free, but please be aware that participants are responsible for covering their own travel, accommodation, and costs.
 Participants are also responsible for applying for their entry visa to the USA.
 Unfortunately, we have come across some entities offering to register participants for a fee.
 If you come across any such entity, please report them to email@example.com so we can take appropriate action.

 All CSO applications go through an initial review by the Civil Society Team of the World Bank Group to ensure that the applicants represent CSOs involved in international development policy operations and/or dialogue on issues relevant to the work of the Bank Group and IMF.
 (See "What are CSOs?" paragraph in the overview page)